 The Senior Leadership Team consists of the Core MAT team along with the Principals of the academies and the Head of Teamworks Teaching School.
 These managers control the constituent academies at an executive level implementing the policies laid down by the Trust and reporting back to them.
-As a group, the Senior Leadership Team are responsible for the School Development Plan and Self Evaluation Form; H&S and other compliance; pupil numbers and data; HR activity; financial tracking and financial assurance; safeguarding; the appointment of staff (though appointment boards for posts in the Leadership Team and teaching staff always contain a Trustee / Local Governor).
+As a group, the Senior Leadership Team are responsible for the School Development Plan and Self Evaluation Form; academy performance; head of designations (SCITT, TSA, Research School, English Hub); H&S and other compliance; pupil numbers and admissions; HR activity; financial tracking and financial assurance; safeguarding; the appointment of staff (though appointment boards for posts in the Leadership Team and teaching staff always contain a Trustee / Local Governor).